HOW TO COOK WAGYU & KOBE STEAKS

 Seasoned with just a touch of salt. the best cuisson to enjoy the luxurious texture and sweet, buttery flavour of Wagyu steak is medium-rare to medium.

-Preheat your cast-iron skillet or non-stick pan over high heat, season the steak lightly with salt, add the Wagyu fat then add the steak just before the fat starts smoking.
+Preheat a cast-iron skillet or non-stick pan over high heat, season the steak lightly with salt, add the Wagyu fat then add the steak just before the fat starts smoking.

 As a guide a 300g medium-rare sirloin steak, placed in a very hot pan after being removed from the fridge for 30 minutes should take approx 3/4 minutes in total, turning and basting frequently.